twop/ts-union/README.md

 const U = Union({
   Simple: simple(), // no payload
   One: of<string>(), // one argument
-  Const: ofConst(3), // one argument but always 3
+  Const: ofConst(3), // one constant argument that is baked in
   Two: of2<string, number>(), // two arguments
   Three: of3<string, number, boolean>() // three
 });